-This course consisits of mentored special education teaching in a K-12 setting.
-The student teacher will have opportunities to manage the classroom and learning activities of special education pupils.
-The student teacher assumes responsibility for directing the classroom.
-The seminar portion of the course will focus on research topics specific to the special education field, practical aspects of assessing students, planning and implementing instruction, evaluating and revising student programs, consulting with teachers and other professionals and parents.
-Student teachers will develop and implement a research plan.
-They will conduct data collection, analysis, and interpretations leading to recommendations.
-Those not seeking an endorsement will complete the research component as relevant to their area of service.
+In this course, teacher-researchers develop and implement their special education research plans in a mentored special education teaching assignment in a K-12 setting.
+The teacherresearcher will have opportunities to manage the classroom and learning activities of special education pupils.
+The teacher-researcher assumes responsibility for directing the classroom.
+The seminar portion of the course will focus on the research topics specific to the special education field.
+Teacher-researchers develop and implement a research plan created from a review of literature which establishes the theoretical context.
+The teacher-researcher conducts data collection, analysis and interpretations leading to recommendations for action, based on their findings.